 Despite Ted’s innocence, and a deceptive ease of narration, Armstrong sustains a sense of genuine, even mortal, danger under the surface.
 These are not simply silly games that grown men play in service of their regimes, East and West, but they have serious consequences.
 We learn, almost in passing, that Ted’s predecessor at the film magazine had just disappeared on a similar trip East.
 He is presumed dead —though it is the sort of presumption that leaves room for resurfacing in the next novel in the series.

 The Starlings of Bucharest is a wonderful read.
-That a novel published in 2021 draws the world of the mid-1970s so well, and particularly take us so convincingly to Moscow in that time of Cold War competition and suspicion, marks Sarah Armstrong’s writing out as a Russia-in-fiction triumph.
+That a novel published in 2021 draws the world of the mid-1970s so well, and takes us so convincingly to Moscow in that time of Cold War competition and suspicion, marks out Sarah Armstrong’s writing as a Russia-in-fiction triumph.